2008

 As Founder and Director of the Solar Cooker Project of Jewish World Watch, Rachel Andres’s humanitarian leadership improved the lives of women and girls who fled the genocide in Darfur, Sudan, only to become victims of rape and attack when searching for firewood outside the refugee camps where they thought they were safe.
 Rachel built a national interfaith coalition that raised funds to provide simple equipment that dramatically reduced the risk of violence in 5 refugee camps in Chad.

 She traveled to the camps to bear witness to the genocide and evaluate the project.
 Together with the U.N.
-High Commission for Refugees, Solar Cookers International, the Chadian government, on-the-ground NGO Tchad Solaire “Chadian Sun,” and CARE International, they found that the women and girls were taking an astonishing 86% fewer journeys away from the first camp they evaluated, significantly diminishing their danger.
+High Commissioner for Refugees, Solar Cookers International, the Chadian government, the on-the-ground NGO Tchad Solaire (“Chadian Sun”), and CARE International, they found that the women and girls were taking an astonishing 86% fewer journeys away from the first camp they evaluated, significantly reducing their risk.
 Andres presented the findings in Geneva to the Women’s Commission for Refugee Women and Children and to the United Nations High Commissioner for Refugees (UNHCR) Deputy High Commissioner.
-In January 2017, she was a featured speaker at the Solar Cookers International Conference in Gujarat, India where she shared lessons learned from the SCP and she continues her involvement in the solar cooking world.
+In January 2017, she was a featured speaker at the Solar Cookers International Conference in Gujarat, India, where she shared lessons learned from the SCP.
+She continues to be involved in the solar cooking world.

-Rachel has served as a consultant to non-profit organizations including the Museum of the History of Polish Jews in Warsaw, the Breed Street Shul Project, the Los Angeles-Tel Aviv Partnership, Hebrew Union College-Jewish Institute of Religion, and the USC/Norris Comprehensive Cancer Center.
+Rachel has served as a consultant to nonprofit organizations, including the Museum of the History of Polish Jews in Warsaw, the Breed Street Shul Project, the Los Angeles-Tel Aviv Partnership, Hebrew Union College-Jewish Institute of Religion, and the USC Norris Comprehensive Cancer Center.

-Currently, Rachel serves on the Board of NewGround: A Muslim-Jewish Partnership for Change, a community building organization that creates, connects and empowers Jewish and Muslim change-makers in America.
+Currently, Rachel serves on the Board of NewGround: A Muslim-Jewish Partnership for Change, a community-building organization that creates, connects, and empowers Jewish and Muslim change-makers in America.
+Rachel has a B.A. in Political Science from UCLA.